 Efforts authorized under CUPCA Section 207 have been successful at securing instream flows for the lower Provo River.
 Water conserved under CUPCA Section 207 projects (e.g., canal linings and improved irrigation systems) can be turned over to the Secretary of the Interior to be used for instream flows, which the Secretary has accepted and committed to help recover the June sucker.
 Currently, between both the Section 302 and the Section 207 waters, a total of 21,172 acre-feet of water is available annually for June sucker and instream flow purposes.
 However, 7,070 acre-feet of this total is temporary water acquired through water conservation efforts under Section 207 of the CUPCA legislation.
-Based on current agreements, the use of this 7,070 acre-feet of temporary water will gradually expire by 2025.
-Efforts remain ongoing to secure additional permanent and temporary water supplies to support June sucker recovery and provide ecologically beneficial instream flows.
+Based on current agreements, the use of this 7,070 acre-feet of temporary water supplies to support June sucker recovery and provide ecologically beneficial instream flows.
 One such recent effort has involved a multi-party agreement to cover the cost of providing additional flows in the section of Provo River between the Murdock Diversion and the Olmsted Hydroelectric Power Plant tailrace.
 This section of river has commonly had very low summertime flows.
 Additional efforts to improve instream flows in this river section, and along the entire lower Provo River, continue to be actively explored.